microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/rolesassignedoutsideprivilegedidentitymanagementalertincident.md

 ---
 title: "rolesAssignedOutsidePrivilegedIdentityManagementAlertIncident resource type"
-description: "Represents an alert incident that is triggered if roles are being assigned outside of Privileged Identity Management in the last 30 days."
+description: "Represents an alert incident that is triggered if roles have been assigned outside of Privileged Identity Management in the last 30 days."
 author: "rkarim-ms"
 ms.localizationpriority: medium
 ms.prod: "governance"